cunnie/gobonniego/README.md

 gobonniego -v -runs 2
 ```

-You may specify the placement of `gobonniego`'s test files.
+You may specify the placement of GoBonnieGo's test files.
 This is useful if
 the default filesystem is too small or if you want to test a specific
-filesystem/disk.  `gobonniego` will clean up after itself, and will not delete
+filesystem/disk.
+GoBonnieGo will clean up after itself, and will not delete
 the directory it's told to run in (you can safely specify `/tmp` or `/` as the
 directory).
 Here are some examples: